 - 2 pounds fresh Brussels sprouts, trimmed and halved

 - 2 small red onions, cut into wedges

 - 1/2 teaspoon kosher salt

 - In a saucepan, combine the salt, brown sugar, peppercorns, sage, garlic, thyme, rosemary and 1 quart water.
 Bring to a boil.
 Cook and stir until salt and sugar are dissolved.
 Remove from the heat.
 Add the cold water to cool the brine to room temperature.

 - Place a turkey-size oven roasting bag inside a second roasting bag; add hens.
 Carefully pour cooled brine into bag.
 Squeeze out as much air as possible; seal bags and turn to coat.
 Place in a roasting pan.
 Refrigerate for 1-2 hours, turning occasionally.
 Drain and discard brine; pat hens dry.

 - Meanwhile, place the peppercorns and garlic in a food processor; cover and pulse until coarsely chopped.
 Add the butter, 3 tablespoons olive oil, and herbs; cover and process until smooth.
 With fingers, carefully loosen skin from hens; rub half of the butter mixture under skin.
 Secure skin to underside of breast with toothpicks; tie drumsticks together.
 Rub remaining butter mixture over skin.

-- On a 15x10x1 baking pan, toss the brussels sprouts and onions with remaining olive oil, salt and pepper.
+- On a 15x10x1-in. baking pan, toss the Brussels sprouts and onions with remaining olive oil, salt and pepper.
 Arrange in a single layer.
 Place hens, breast side up, on top of the vegetables.
-Bake at 450° until thermometer reads 165°, about 35-40 minutes.
+Bake at 450° until thermometer reads 165°, 35-40 minutes.
 Cover loosely with foil if hens brown too quickly.

-Originally published as Herb-Brined Cornish Game Hens in Taste of Home Christmas Annual Annual 2018
+Originally published as Herb-Seasoned Brined Turkey in Taste of Home Christmas Annual 2018